devcode1981/File-Provider-Storage/doc/howto/unicorn.md

 # GitLab development with Unicorn

-Even though our prefered web server is Puma, there are times you'd want to use Unicorn.
+Even though our preferred web server is Puma, there are times you'd want to use Unicorn.

 To use Unicorn, set environment variable `USE_WEB_SERVER=unicorn`.
 In the GDK root: